8 fun facts about Christmas shopping

 We're also using our mobiles when we're in physical stores to check prices, look up additional product information or even to order items we see from other retailers!

-The Christmas period is a time where we're all willing to spend a little more on food, drinks and each other.
+The Christmas period is a time when we're all willing to spend a little more on food, drinks and each other.
 It's vital that brands are offering relevant products and keeping up with the evolving shopping landscape to ensure they are maximising this moment.

 How can these fun facts help you plan your Christmas activities?